 Water…clarity does not mean purity.
-Understanding the water separates the beginner from the experienced.
+Understanding the properties of aquarium water separates the beginner from the experienced.

 We cannot see chlorine and chloramine and it does not make a visual difference if the water is hard or soft, the pH high or low, and so on.